-My books are published by Oxford University Press, Cambridge University Press and Ashgate.
+My books are published by Oxford University Press, Cambridge University Press, Ashgate and Boydell &Brewer (dual imprint with University of Rochester Press).
 Two of them have been separately reviewed in Journal of the American Musicological Society and one in the Times Literary Supplement.
 One was the sole subject of a review-article in Music & Letters.
-My work has also received reviews in the Musical Times (twice), Music & Letters (twice), Current Musicology, Early Music, German Studies Review, Modernism/Modernity, Twentieth-Century Music, Journal of the Royal Musical Association, Music Research Forum and Elgar Society Journal.
+My work has also received reviews in Musical Times (twice), Music & Letters (twice), Eighteenth-Century Music (twice), Journal of the Royal Musical Association, Early Music, Current Musicology, Twentieth-Century Music, Music Theory Online, Ad Parnassum, Journal of the Society for Musicology in Ireland, German Studies Review, Modernism/Modernity, Music Research Forum and Elgar Society Journal.

 I have given invited research presentations at the Institute for Historical Research, the Conference of the American Society for Eighteenth-Century Studies, Jesus College Oxford, Durham University, Cardiff University, University College Dublin, Queen's University Belfast, the University of Huddersfield, the University of Surrey and Anglia Polytechnic University.

 I support the research of the Music Department as its Research Lead and Impact Lead and of the School of Languages, Cultures, Art History and Music as Head of Postgraduate Studies (Research).